Just an Illusion

 "Just an Illusion" is a song by the British trio Imagination.
 Co-written by Steve Jolley, Tony Swain, Ashley Ingram and Leee John, the song was a major European hit, peaking at number 2 in the group's native UK.
-In the United States, "Just an Illusion" went to number 27 on the Black chart.
+In the United States, "Just an Illusion" went to number 27 on the Hot R&B/Hip-Hop Songs.
 The song also peaked at number 15 on the dance charts.